djds23/deantionary/README.md

 TODO: render all react templates server-side, lag is already starting to get noticable

 TODO: move from loading the whole JSON in memory to redis

+TODO: Integrate circle ci or some other ci platform to make deploys easier